Strong duality of a conic optimization problem with a single hyperplane and two cone constraints: Strong duality between COPs P and D

-Geometric interpretation of assertions (i), (ii) and (iii) is illustrate with 7 two-dimensional examples in Figure 1 and Table 1 to help the reader understand them.
-A proof of Theorem~\ref{theorem:simple} is presented after a series of lemmas below.
+The geometric interpretation of assertions (i), (ii), (iii) and (iv) is illustrated with seven two-dimensional examples in Figure 1 and Table 1 to help the reader understand them.
+A proof of Theorem~\ref{theorem:simple} is presented after a basic lemma below.

 \afterpage{

 }